How to Make Rice Crispy Treats may earn compensation from purchases made after clicking links on this page. Learn more Here.

 Take out your orange food coloring and add it to the melted marshmallow and butter mix.
 Again, using your spatula, stir everything until it is a bright orange color.
 Feel free to add as much food coloring as you need.

-Once your marshmallow mix is the color you want it to be, reduce your heat and pull out your Rice Krispies cereal.
+Once your marshmallow mix is the color you want it to be, pull out your Rice Krispies cereal.

 Dump 3 measured cups of Rice Krispies into the Orange Marshmallow Mix.
 Stir this together with your spatula until everything is combined.

-You may need to add more food coloring to the Rice Krispies cereal to get them to the color you desire.
+You may need to add more food coloring to the Rice Krispies cereal to get them to the color you desire as adding in the cereal can sometimes mute or yellow the color a little.

 Empty the contents of your large stock pot into the bottom of the baking pan.
 Use the spatula and smash the mixture until it is completely flat inside the pan.